top1944/duckuments/docs/15_contrib/60_contributing_to_docs.md

     $ cd $DUCKUMENTS

-Create a virtual environment usign `venv` (the command `virtualenv` might be used as well, depending on the distribution):
+On Ubuntu 16.04, create a virtual environment usign `virtualenv`:

+    $ virtualenv --system-site-packages deploy

+In other distributions you might need to use `venv`:

     $ venv deploy